FCBGP/rpki-rpa-verification/draft-xu-sidrops-fc-verification.md

 The Border Gateway Protocol (BGP) is vulnerable to route hijacks and route leaks {{RFC7908}}.
 Some existing BGP extensions can partially solve or alleviate these problems.
 Resource Public Key Infrastructure (RPKI) based route origin validation (RPKI-ROV) {{RFC6480}} {{RFC6811}} {{RFC9319}} {{RFC9582}} and Signed Prefix List-based Route Origin Verification (SPL-ROV) {{I-D.ietf-sidrops-rpki-prefixlist}} can be used to detect and filter accidental mis-originations.
 BGPsec is designed to provide security for the AS-path attribute in the BGP UPDATE message {{RFC8205}}. {{RFC9234}} and Autonomous System Provider Authorization (ASPA) {{I-D.ietf-sidrops-aspa-profile}} aim at detecting and mitigating accidental route leaks.

 However, there are still some issues that need to be addressed.
 ASPA is a genius mechanism to verify BGP AS-path attribute content, which only stores customer-to-provider information in RPKI.
-Autonomous System Relationship Authorization (ASRA) has listed several security problems with ASPA in {{Section 2 of I-D.ietf-sidrops-asra-profile}}.
+Autonomous System Relationship Authorization (ASRA) has listed several security problems with ASPA in {{Section 2 of I-D.geng-sidrops-asra-profile}}.
 Though the validity of the ASPA/ASRA objects is verified, the relationship between two BGP neighbors cannot be attested.
 When two ASes announce mutually exclusive relationships, for example, AS A says AS B is its Provider and AS B says AS A is its Provider, no other ASes can verify their real relationships.

 The Forwarding Commitment (FC) [I-D.guo-sidrops-fc-profile] is a Resource Public Key Infrastructure (RPKI) object that attests to the complete routing intents description an Autonomous System (AS) would obey in Border Gateway Protocol (BGP) route propagation.